In addition to learning English, you can choose a minor course on a topic such as robotics, SSAT preparation, astronomy, or music appreciation.

-These minor courses meet for the second half of the afternoon, from 3:30 to 5 pm, four days per week (Monday, Tuesday, Thursday, Friday).
+Minor courses meet from 3:30 to 5 pm, four days per week (Monday, Tuesday, Thursday, and Friday).
 All work is conducted in class, and there is no assigned homework.

 Ever gazed up at the sky and wondered what’s out there?
 How was the Earth created?
 How big is the universe?
 What is a black hole?
 This course will answer these questions and so much more.
 NMH’s observatory is a wonderful location for viewing and studying stars and planets due to the minimal amount of light “pollution” from neighboring houses and towns.
 The course includes a daily classroom component as well as two evening viewing sessions per week.

 Ever wonder what the Dow Jones Industrial Index actually is?
 Or how the stock market operates?
 In this course, we’ll look broadly at simple economic principles and approaches to responsible personal financial management.
 Even if you have no knowledge of or experience with the business world, you’ll gain an understanding of financial and economic topics that will help you throughout your life.

 Work with your hands and get creative!
 You’ll explore a variety of clay-building techniques: pinching, slipping and scoring, coiling, slab-building, and throwing on the wheel.
 Through a variety of projects, you’ll learn about texture, form, and structure.
 Materials fee: $50.

 Get involved with the community!
 This course is all about building awareness of local and global needs and working with various organizations to offer support.
 Our discussions and action will focus on issues such as homelessness and housing, health care, education, and children.
 We’ll visit a homeless shelter and a nursing home, volunteer with a children’s reading program at a local library, and raise money for the Food Bank of Western Massachusetts and other similar nonprofit groups.